MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/ArduinoWiringPortingGuide.md

 Many Arduino sketches use `Serial` to print data to the serial console (if opened) or to write to the serial lines (USB or tx/rx).
 In prior versions of the Lightning SDK, Hardware `Serial` support wasn't included, so we provided a `Log()` function which will print to the debugger output window in Visual Studio. `Serial.print*()` or `Serial.write()` had to be removed.

-However, starting with <em>Lightning SDK v1.1.0</em>, we've added `Hardware Serial` support and both `Serial.print*()` or `Serial.write()` functions are fully supported.
+However, starting with _Lightning SDK v1.1.0_, we've added `Hardware Serial` support and both `Serial.print*()` or `Serial.write()` functions are fully supported.
 So, if you are copying a sketch built for an Arduino, you won't need to replace any of these Serial references in the Windows IoT version of the sketch.

 Furthermore, we've extended the functionality of `Serial.print()` and `Serial.println()`, to output to the debugger window when a debugger is attached - in addition to writing to the hardware serial pins.
 The debug output printing is set as the default since reading that output is what most users would want when running their sketches.
 However, that functionality can be disabled as well; e.g. to improve performance, simply call `Serial.enablePrintDebugOutput(false);` to disable it in your sketch.
 To re-enable it, call `Serial.enablePrintDebugOutput(true);`.
 Writing to the hardware serial pins is not affected by those calls.